HarryAhnHS/thingsToDo/README.md

-# todo
+# thingsToDo
-The Odin Project - Todo List with localStorage and npm
+Todo List using localStorage and npm

 Link to live: https://harryahnhs.github.io/thingsToDo/